yegorferrieres/ccd-ai/README.md

 - **Developer-Friendly**: Minimal overhead, maximum value
 - **Enterprise-Ready**: Scales from startups to large organizations
 - **Open Source**: Community-driven and transparent
-- **Production Ready**: CLI tool available on PyPI for immediate use

 ## Benefits of the Methodology Loop